ba-st/Ansible/docs/PublishSubscribe.md

 ## Introducing the exchange

-Simply an exchange receives messages from producers y pushes them to queues.
-It will be configured to know what to do with a message according to its type.
+An exchange simply receives messages from producers and pushes them to queues.
+It is configured to know what to do with a message according to its type.

-Let's examine part of one of the logger's code, after creating the channel now you'll see
+Let's examine part of the logger code from the previous tutorial, after the channel creation we have

 ````Smalltalk
 channel declareExchangeNamed: 'logs' of: 'fanout' applying: [:exchange | ].